 To see the most comprehensive information about John Waddington Ltd, you should look at John Berry's two-volume work on the Waddington playing card collection, in particular Part 1 (2005), which deals with the Waddington archive of its own cards and related goods.
 (I'm not sure whether it is still available.)
 However, there are some gaps in the information, possibly due to his untimely death in 2004, so the first volume was finished off by someone else.
 I will fill in as many gaps as I can on this page.

 A lot of collectors are quite disparaging about Waddington’s cards.
 One often hears adverse comments about the quality of the printing in the cheap-grade packs, especially after World War II and in the early 1970s, where the blue colour in particular seems to have been repelled from the plates in places, though the quality of the card itself was always good.
 But this is only one part of their output and as Rex Pitts’ pack illustrated on page 6 shows, there are some surprises to be found.
 That pack is certainly odd in that all the number cards, including the AS, are of the standard type for the early 1920s and yet the courts and their indices are in the German style with the letter under the pip.
-So I thought it was worth illustrating some of the other unusual items that Waddington have produced, all of them illustrated in my book The Standard English Pattern, and included in my contribution to the Plainbacks website.
+So I thought it was worth illustrating and mentioning some of the other unusual items that Waddington have produced, all of them illustrated in my book The Standard English Pattern, and included in my contribution to the Plainbacks website.
 Unfortunately they do not appear in John Berry’s history of Waddington, presumably because they are not in their collection.

 The first set of courts is, in fact, their first design (W1), an odd mixture of other people’s designs usually on cheap card.
 It seems to have been produced only in 1922-23.